jeroenpeeters/docker-ssh/README.md

 this defeat the idea of one process per container, it is also a cumbersome approach when using images from the Docker Hub since they often don't (and shouldn't) contain an SSH server.

 Docker-SSH adds SSH capabilities to any container in a compositional way.
 It implements an SSH server that transparently bridges the SSH session with docker exec.
-Currently the only requirement is that the container contains *bash*.
+The requirements for this to function properly are:

+- The container has a shell environment installed (e.g. `bash` or `sh`)
+- The Docker command and docker socket are mapped into the container

 # Todo
+Below is a list of items which are currently on the roadmap.
+If you wish to contribute to this project, send me a message.
 - Authenticate users by username and password
 - Authenticate users by username and public key
+- Secure copy implementation (SCP)
+- Secure FTP implementation (SFTP)
 - Customize the MOTD

 # Add SSH capabilities to any container!